Charles Bou-Nader, PhD

 Dr. Bou-Nader started as an assistant professor in the Department of Biochemistry at Emory University School of Medicine in November 2023.

 He received his PhD in biochemistry, molecular and structural biology from the University Pierre and Marie Curie (now called Sorbonne University) and the Collège de France in 2017 in Paris – France.
+There he worked on RNA modifications and uncovered how flavoenzymes recognize RNA substrates and demonstrated a novel enzymatic mechanism relying on flavin and folate for nucleotide methylation.
 He then did his postdoctoral work at the LMB at the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) in the intramural program of the NIH in the US before he joined Emory University.
+At the NIH he defined RNA-protein interactions at the virus-host interface and uncovered novel mechanisms of ribonucleoprotein assembly.

 Charles’s interest in science started early in his childhood reading about the work and impact of Louis Pasteur.
 Charles was born in the French region called Jura and it is perhaps this shared identity with Louis Pasteur (born in Dole – Jura) that motivated his early interest in sciences.
 Charles was raised in a dual cultural background.
 He grew up in Lebanon during an unstable time for the Middle East (still unstable to this day) and his annual family trips in the summer to his home region Jura were a breath of fresh air.